-- 3.1 Students who are present and past pupils of our partner schools: Corpus Christi, Mary Immaculate, St Illtyd's, St Richard Gwyn, Cardinal Newman and St Albans. - 3.2 Catholic students from other schools within Cardiff and the Vale of Glamorgan. - 3.3 Other Catholic students within the region whose needs cannot be met within their local Catholic post 16 provision or who are moving into the area. - 3.4 Students who have special educational needs for which the College is perceived or likely to be the best provider. - 3.5 Students from 11-16 provision within the region who look to the College for the opportunity to develop the religious and spiritual dimensions of their lives. - 3.6 Students from other Christian denominations and other major world faiths who look to the College for the opportunity to develop the religious and spiritual dimensions of their lives. - 3.7 Students whose presence in the College will contribute to the community or assist in making curriculum provision viable.
+- 3.1 Students who are present and past pupils of our partner schools: Corpus Christi, Mary Immaculate, St Illtyd's, St Richard Gwyn, Cardinal Newman and St Albans. - 3.2 Catholic students from other schools within Cardiff and the Vale of Glamorgan. - 3.3 Other Catholic students within the region whose needs cannot be met within their local Catholic post 16 provision or who are moving into the area. - 3.4 Siblings of students who have studied at the College during the past 4 years (special circumstances will be considered). - 3.5 Students who have special educational needs for which the College is perceived or likely to be the best provider. - 3.6 Students from 11-16 provision within the region who look to the College for the opportunity to develop the religious and spiritual dimensions of their lives. - 3.7 Students from other Christian denominations and other major world faiths who look to the College for the opportunity to develop the religious and spiritual dimensions of their lives.

-3.8 Other students who look to the College for the opportunity to develop the religious and spiritual dimensions of their lives.
+- 3.8 Students whose presence in the College will contribute to the community or assist in making curriculum provision viable. - 3.9 Other students who look to the College for the opportunity to develop the religious and spiritual dimensions of their lives.